nhsconnect/Events-Management/pages/subscriptions/explore_subscriptions.md

 ### All Patients in England (HSS)

-The NEMS will match all patients who live in England to generic subscription rules which specify the rule type of National.
+The NEMS matches the patients home postcode, from their PDS record, to the country specified in the subscription.
 A copy of the event message is sent to the mailboxes specified in those matching generic subscriptions.

 ### Examples